20-MINUTE READ · By Tina Arnoldi on February 21, 2018

 Rationale: Accounts that are not managed regularly are often missing negative keywords, which are the words you do not want to have trigger your ad.
 This can be very costly to an account if not monitored.
 As part of the audit, you won’t create a negative keyword list or add negative keywords.
 At this point, you are only checking for their use.

-When you click on Keywords In the left column of AdWords, you’ll see search keywords, negative keywords, and search terms on the right.
+When you click on Keywords In the left column of Google Ads, you’ll see search keywords, negative keywords, and search terms on the right.
 Click on negative keywords.

 Task 12: Check for n-grams